divine-ray/Servilia/WIP or Projects/Workpieces/SuSy/Tertiary Crushing.md

-[^circuits]: Facilities for these arrange individual machines in series or loops in combination with separation machines to achieve these very fine particulates ([[Three-Stage Comminution.canvas|Three-Stage Comminution]])
+[^circuits]: Facilities for these arrange individual machines in series or loops in combination with separation machines to achieve these very fine particulates (refer to [[Three-Stage Comminution.canvas|Three-Stage Comminution]])